senthil-nathan/vger/README.md

 |  -------------------   | ---------- | --------- | ---------- |
 |2018-10-25T08:21:00+1100| 2018-10-30 |   0.9660  |            |

-Investment datetime is the time you received a confirmation of an investment or via email.
-That usually happens immediately after you added a deposit via the app or shortly after a pre-schedule deposite occurred.
+Investment datetime is the date and time the confirmation of an investment via email.
+That usually happens immediately after one added a deposit via the app or shortly after a pre-schedule deposite occurred.

-Issue data is the date (without the time!) your units have been issued.
+Issue data is the date (without the time!) the units have been issued.
-This is date is clearly stated within the email you receive from them.
+This is date is clearly stated within the email received from them.

 Buy value is the unit price provided via email.